superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 4. **Remediation** — directly modifying the graph to add missing facts, improve structure, increase clarity, etc., and fixing the underlying data issues.
 5. **Iteration** — continuously looping through the above steps.

-Each iteration through the loop further enhances the knowledge graph.
+Each iteration through the loop further enhances the Knowledge Graph.

 Flywheels can also handle high-volume ingestion of streamed live data.